Wolfgang Amadeus Mozart

 Age 32 · 1788

-Three of the greatest symphonies ever written, composed in six weeks and commissioned by no one.
+Three of the greatest symphonies ever written, composed in six weeks.

 Age 33 · 1789